Syntomic cohomology of truncated Brown--Peterson spectra: Prismatic cohomology

-Since $\mu$ is a unit in an algebra spectral sequence that acts on this spectral sequence, namely the corresponding spectral sequence for $\tau_{\ge 0}L_n^f\MU$ (cf. proof of \autoref{thm:Hodge-Tate}), the spectral sequence collapses after running the first differential and all permanent cycles are concentrated on the $0$-line.
+Since $\mu$ is a unit in an algebra spectral sequence that acts on this spectral sequence, namely the corresponding spectral sequence for $\tau_{\ge 0}L_n^f\BP$ (cf. proof of \autoref{thm:Hodge-Tate}), the spectral sequence collapses after running the first differential and all permanent cycles are concentrated in Nygaard filtration zero.
 Moreover, we can conclude that

 where

 is the $\sigma$-operator defined as in~\cite[\S~2.1.2]{AKHW24} using the $\filev^*\mathbb{S}[S^1]$-action. \end{proof}